isa-ulisboa/msc-gis/exercises/msc-gis-ex07_editing_ArcGIS.md

 3. Add Basemap → Imagery as the background.
 If there is no internet access, add the ISA.tif file provided

-4. Set the Boundary transparency to 60% in Feature Layer → Appearance → Transparency
+4. Set the Boundary transparency to 60% in **Feature Layer → Appearance → Transparency**

 5. Confirm that the ArcGIS map CRS is ETRS89 / Portugal TM06 (EPSG: 3763), and this is the same CRS of the Boundary layer;

 6. Create an empty folder named DataOut to store the new gds to be created.

-7. Create a new geopackage inside DataOut folder named Tapada.gpkg, to store all new layers of the project
+7. Create a new geopackage inside **DataOut** folder named `Tapada.gpkg`, to store all new layers of the project

 ## 2. Modify an existing feature